GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 Looks up the current line for a header and jumps to it.

-Supported in filetypes: `c, cpp, objc, objcpp`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda`

 #### The `GoToDeclaration` subcommand

 Looks up the symbol under the cursor and jumps to its declaration.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, python, rust, java`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, python, rust, typescript`

 #### The `GoToDefinition` subcommand